 - (1) simple electro-mechanical models, like a charged mass on a spring with damping. - (2) ideal gases of permanently charged particles, i.e., biological and physical plasmas. - (3) ideal gases of dipoles (point and macroscopic), quadrupoles, and mixtures of dipoles and quadrupoles, that rotate and translate while some are attached by bonds that vibrate (see (1)).
-These mixtures should provide decent representations of liquid water in ionic solutions, if they include a background dielectric, even if the dielectric is over-approximated with a single dielectric constant $\varepsilon_r(H_20) \cong 80$. - (4) molecular models of ionic solutions that include water as a molecule.
-It is best to use models that are successful in predicting the activity of solutions of diverse composition and content and include water and ions as molecules of unequal nonzero size [52]. - (5) classical models of impedance, dielectric, and molecular spectroscopy [16, 46-51].
+These mixtures should provide decent representations of liquid water in ionic solutions, if they include a background dielectric, even if the dielectric is over-approximated with a single dielectric constant ε_r . - (4) molecular models of ionic solutions that include water as a molecule.
+It is best to use models that are successful in predicting the activity of solutions of diverse composition and content and include water and ions as molecules of unequal nonzero size [44]. - (5) classical models of impedance, dielectric .and molecular spectroscopy [16, 45-50]. - (6) well studied systems of complex fluids.